 Nor does the tri-party agent provide a trading venue where the parties can negotiate and execute transactions.
-Instead, once a transaction has been agreed --- using an independent automatic repo trading system or directly by telephone or electronic messaging --- both parties independently notify the tri-party agent, who matches the instructions and, if successful, processes the transaction.
-The agent will automatically select from the securities account of the seller sufficient collateral that satisfies the credit and liquidity criteria, concentration limits and initial margins pre-set by the buyer.
-The selected collateral will be delivered against simultaneous payment of cash from the account of the buyer.
-Subsequently, the tri-party agent manages the evolution of the transaction: regular revaluation of the collateral, margining, income payments on the collateral and (in the case of most European triparty agents), substitution of any collateral which ceases to conform to the quality criteria of the buyer, substitution to prevent an income payment triggering a tax event and substitution at the request of the seller.
+Instead, once a transaction has been agreed --- usually by telephone or electronic messaging --- both parties independently notify the tri-party agent, who matches the instructions and, if successful, processes the transaction.
+The agent will automatically select, from the securities account of the seller, sufficient collateral that satisfies the credit and liquidity criteria and concentration limits pre-set by the buyer.
+The selected collateral will be delivered against simultaneous payment of cash from the account of the buyer, subject to initial margins pre-specified by the buyer.
+Subsequently, the tri-party agent manages the regular revaluation of the collateral, margining, income payments on the collateral, as well as (in the case of most European tri-party agents) substitution of any collateral which ceases to conform to the quality criteria of the buyer, substitution to prevent an income payment triggering a tax event and substitution at the request of the seller.